-Democracy is an important value at our school.
+Democracy is an important value at our school and is one of our three curriculum drivers.
 Pupils are always listened to by adults and are taught to listen carefully and with concern to each other, respecting the right of every individual to have their opinions and voices heard.
 Pupils have the opportunity to air their thoughts and ideas through our 2 councils: School Council and Eco Council and through regular questionnaires and surveys.
 The School Councillors and Eco Councillors are appointed through a pupil/peer voting system, reflecting our current British electoral system and demonstrating democracy in action.

 The Rule of Law:

 The importance of laws and rules, whether they are those that govern the class, the school or the country, are consistently reinforced throughout the school day.
 Our school's 'Golden Rules', the 'Good To Be Green' behaviour system and the wealth of award and reward systems we adopt ensure that every child is able to learn in a safe and secure environment.
 Our pupils are taught the value and reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.